CenterEdge/Yardarm/README.md

 ## Using Yardarm

-In order to generate an SDK from an OpenAPI specification, you can do any of the following:
+In order to generate an SDK from an OpenAPI specification, open up the project and change the input OpenAPI spec and then run the project.
+The SDK will be generated.

-### Command Line Tool

-### Docker Image

 ## Project Goals

 - More generation options
+  - Command Line Application
+  - Docker Image
   - In-code via library
   - .NET Core Global Tool
   - Support C# 9 Source Generators?